include-marcy/Heimdall/README.md

 # License
 Heimdall is distributed under the terms of the [MIT License](LICENSE.md).

 When Heimdall is integrated into external projects, we ask to honor the MIT license and include any necessary attribution into user-facing documentation.
-The attribution using [Heimdall logo](assets/HeimdallLogo.png) is also encouraged (Looks cool on loading screens!)
+Attribution using the [Heimdall logo](assets/HeimdallLogo.png) is also encouraged (Looks cool on loading screens!)